Introduction to Post-Fracture Analysis of Glass with Abaqus

 One of the primary goals of the tutorial is to analyze the vibration response of cracked glass elements retrofitted with safety films.
 This section focuses on the fundamental vibration frequency of the system, which serves as a key indicator of the residual load-bearing capacity.

 Using dynamic identification techniques, the tutorial explains how to interpret the frequency reduction in cracked samples and what that indicates about the structural integrity of the safety film in post-fracture scenarios.
+This analysis is critical in understanding the broader implications of glass fracture analysis.

 - Impact of Temperature Gradients